-- 2.1 Demand for S5A drug driving analysis remain significantly higher than the Forensic Services capacity, with caseloads increasing. - 2.2 Internal funding for the outsourcing of a further 200 cases has been identified and this will commence in September (1,200 cases in total over the periods 2020/21 and 2021/22).
-There is no further internal funding available within Forensic Services for outsourcing. - 2.3 Marginal gains, with small capacity increases have been implemented/are being taken forward, but these initiatives will not solve the issue. - 2.4 Engagement is ongoing between Forensic Services, COPFS, Police Scotland and Scottish Government as we continue the work to develop this new drug-driving toxicology service. - 2.5 Discussions are at an early stage between all parties to scope what options are available for the provision of a long-term sustainable solution, however, this requires resource to develop a business case for consideration through partner governance processes.
-This resource is not available within Forensic Services. - 2.6 The FS2026 Operating Model project includes an increase in capacity for Toxicology services, however, there remains a significant shortfall in capacity based on initial forecasting work undertaken by Police Scotland and Forensic Services.
+- 2.1 Demand for Section 5A drug driving analysis remains significantly higher than Forensic Services capacity, with caseloads increasing. - 2.2 Funding for the outsourcing of a further 300 cases was agreed previously, and this commenced in September.
+Further internal and external funding streams are being explored. - 2.3 Marginal gains, with modest capacity increases have been implemented / are being taken forward, but these initiatives will not solve the underlying issue of exceptional demand. - 2.4 Since the last update, engagement has continued between Forensic Services, COPFS, Police Scotland and Scottish Government to explore options to develop this new enhanced drug-driving toxicology service. - 2.5 Workshop-based discussions are still at a relatively embryonic stage, in order to scope what options are available for the provision of a long-term sustainable solution.
+However, this process will require resource to develop a business case for consideration through partner governance processes. - 2.6 The FS2026 Operating Model project includes a potential increase in capacity for Toxicology services, however, there remains a significant shortfall in capacity based on ongoing forecasting work undertaken by Police Scotland and Forensic Services.

-3 FINANCIAL IMPLICATIONS
+3. FINANCIAL IMPLICATIONS

-3.1 There are no direct financial implications at this stage of the Drug Driving service, however it is clear that there will be significant financial support required to deliver a sustainable service going forward.
+3.1 There are no direct financial implications at this stage of the drug driving service, however, it is clear that could will be significant financial support required to deliver a sustainable service going forward depending on which options are developed for this new enhanced drug-driving toxicology service.

-4 PERSONNEL IMPLICATIONS
+4. PERSONNEL IMPLICATIONS